NobleMajo/hivessh/README.md

 - **SSH2** ([NPM Package](https://www.npmjs.com/package/ssh2) & Protocol)

 # Contributing
-Contributions to HiveSsh are welcome!
+Contributions to this project are welcome!
 Interested users can refer to the guidelines provided in the [CONTRIBUTING.md](CONTRIBUTING.md) file to contribute to the project and help improve its functionality and features.

 # License
-HiveSsh is licensed under the [MIT license](LICENSE), providing users with flexibility and freedom to use and modify the software according to their needs.
+This project is licensed under the [MIT license](LICENSE), providing users with flexibility and freedom to use and modify the software according to their needs.

 # Disclaimer
-HiveSsh is provided without warranties.
+This project is provided without warranties.
 Users are advised to review the accompanying license for more information on the terms of use and limitations of liability.